-Zimpapers faces the global trend of a reduction in newspaper copy sales.
+Zimpapers faces the global trend of a reduction in newspaper circulation.
 A decline they acknowledge in the report.
-While newspapers sales (5% decline in the period) and consequently, print advertising revenue, falls, digital revenue is not picking up as fast to compensate.
+While newspaper sales decline (5% in the period) and consequently, print advertising revenue falls, digital revenue is not picking up as fast to compensate.
 For example, digital media only contributed 3% to their annual revenue last year.

 Competition landscape vastly different

-Online, Zimpapers faces a completely different news competition landscape than they have played offline.
+Online, Zimpapers faces a completely different news competition landscape from offline.
 Offline, Zimpapers competed against a handful of media companies – AMH (the publishers of NewsDay, The Indendent and The Standard), The Daily News and The Financial Gazette – thanks to high barriers of entry that kept the competition out; stuff like printing capital, staff costs, media regulations & licensing.

 On the internet however, the company faces competition from an excessive number of content producers and platforms, from international news publications covering Zimbabwe like NewZimbabwe.com, other publications not focused on Zimbabwe, a multitude of bloggers, and even social media platforms like Facebook, Twitter and WhatsApp where their readers now share news as it happens around them, mostly cutting out the middleman role that traditional media companies play.